Description

 Why am I even writing this article?
 Isn't working with blobs using the AWS S3 SDK quite straightforward?

-But you might ask: isn’t the SDK already doing this for us when we use a Stream?
-The answer is no. While Stream is designed for streaming—and it’s what it does best—the SDK hides a rather annoying behaviour beneath the surface.
+But you might ask: isn't the SDK already doing this for us when we use a Stream?
+The answer is no. While Stream is designed for streaming, the SDK hides a rather annoying behaviour beneath the surface.

 I only stumbled across this when I was trying to upload a stream that was read-only, non-seekable, and had an unknown content length: essentially, HttpContext.Request.Body.
-The reason I needed to do this is beyond the scope of this article, but the key point is that this stream is not seekable—and any attempts to make it so are simply not feasible.
+This stream is not seekable — and any attempts to make it so are simply not feasible.

 var request = new PutObjectRequest